 A Glimpse of Size and Depth

-Lake Victoria, often referred to by the locals as ‘Victoria Nyanza, ‘ spans an impressive 68,800 square kilometers, making it one of the largest freshwater bodies on the African continent.
+Lake Victoria, often referred to by the locals as ‘Victoria Nyanza, ‘ spans an impressive 68,800 square kilometres, making it one of the largest freshwater bodies on the African continent.
 With a maximum depth of about 84 meters, this vast expanse of water supports a diverse ecosystem.

 A Biodiversity Hotspot